Alfreddatui/Project-UI-checking/README.md

 Step 8.
 Navigate to imageprep\categories\(category)\results and choose the relevant file (Preprocessed by the Python Script)

 Step 9.
-Click 'Accept' if the bounding box matches the criteria and 'Decline' if it does not (Some shorcuts : Enter=>Accept, delete=> decline, next=> right arrow, back=> Left arrow).
+Click 'Accept' if the bounding box matches the criteria and 'Decline' if it does not (Some shorcuts : ","=>Accept, "."=> decline, next=> right arrow, back=> Left arrow, please open the console log to make sure it is correct when you accept and decline ctrl+shift+i-> console).

 Step 10.
 At the last image, The image will not load to another image and the total number which is shown will be maximum.